We need art, and I do think it can relieve stress. What is stress? It’s worrying about something in the future. Art is now.

 At Annely Juda Fine Art in London, concurrent with the drawing retrospective at the National Portrait Gallery, the show David Hockney: Video Brings Its Time to You, You Bring Your Time to Paintings and Drawings presents his diverse production across various media over the past decade.
 It includes recent portraits of Margaret Hockney, the artist’s sister; Scarlett Clark, the granddaughter of Celia Birtwell; and musician friends including Ed Sheeran and Bruno Mars.
 Two video works, Woldgate Woods, Winter (2010) and Seven Yorkshire Landscapes (2011)—shot using multiple cameras on a moving vehicle—fill the gallery with multiscreen views of the English countryside as a changing landscape.
 The show also features several of Hockney’s 2018 photographic drawings, made as composite arrangements of various sitters in his Los Angeles studio.

 In March, with the onset of the Covid-19 pandemic and social distancing, Hockney begins to send iPad drawings of his Normandy garden out to friends , for instance a daffodil image titled Do Remember They Can’t Cancel The Spring.
-The drawings focus on the landscape’s renewal around him, especially the apple, pear, cherry, and plum trees of the region.
-When he releases ten of these images and an animation to the public through the BBC, the accompanying article includes his words of encouragement, including “I love life.”
+The drawings focus on the landscape’s renewal around him, especially in its apple, pear, cherry, and plum trees.
+In April Hockney releases ten of these images and an animation to the public through the BBC.
+The accompanying article includes his words of encouragement, including “I love life.”
+As he continues making iPad drawings, Hockney sets and achieves the goal of completing “220 in 2020.”

 Drawing from Life travels to New York